Practical Teaching Tips For Giving Instructions

 - Check for understanding by asking questions related to instruction.

-- Once the instructions have been given, questions have been answered and the activity practised, scan the room and circulate, look for the pupil who is complying and make a positive comment about those who are following the instructions.
+- Once the instructions have been given, questions have been answered and the activity practiced, scan the room and circulate, look for the pupil who is complying and make a positive comment about those who are following the instructions.

 Being clear with your instructions and expectations will reduce the likelihood of ongoing disruption and interruptions.
 With better ways to direct students, teachers will help not only attentive students but also those seemingly low achievers who can’t do a task because they may have trouble understanding what is asked from them.